CurvSurf/FindSurface-Sample-RealSense/Readme.md

 Overview
 --------

-This sample code demonstrates how FindSurface works with Intel RealSense devices (R200, ZR300).
+This sample demonstrates how FindSurface works with Intel RealSense devices (R200, ZR300).

 This sample program allows users to pick an object to make a rough 3D snapshot of the object.